 In addition to its role in the male reproductive system, testosterone also helps maintain bone health.

 Arthritis is known for joint pain, but it comes in different forms with varying causes.
 The two main forms of arthritis are osteoarthritis (OA) and rheumatoid arthritis (RA).
 RA is an autoimmune disease.
 OA develops over time due to wear and tear on your joints.

 When pain occurs due to excessive weight gain, you may experience it at any point where your bones meet.
 Joint pain is most likely to occur in the knees, hips, and back.
 Some people who have arthritis also have pain in their toes, wrists, and fingers.

 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, osteoporosis can be identified using a bone mineral density (BMD) test.
-The test can compare your bone density to the norm.
-The more your BMD deviates from the norm, the more severe and established your osteoporosis is.
+The test can compare your bone density to the normal bone density numbers.

 You may also experience back pain due to weakened vertebrae.
 Recovering from fractures can be painful.
 While this can feel similar to joint pain, osteoporosis pain isn’t the same as arthritis.

 Hormone therapy helps improve low sex drive and energy, and can increase bone density.
 Over time, you may find it easier to manage your weight and take pressure off of achy joints.

 Joint pain and low T aren’t necessarily related, but it’s possible to have both at once.
 Men who are obese are also at a greater risk of developing OA from excess pressure on the joints.